Jordan Morgan (basketball)

-Jordan Daniel Morgan (born September 15, 1991) is an American-born naturalized Slovenian professional basketball player for Suwon KT Sonicboom of the Korean Basketball League.
-He played college basketball at Michigan.
+Jordan Daniel Morgan (born September 15, 1991) is an American-born naturalized Slovenian professional basketball player for Suwon KT Sonicboom of the Korean Basketball League (KBL).
+He played college basketball for the Michigan Wolverines.
 He represents the Slovenia basketball team internationally.

 Early life

 Morgan was born Jordan Daniel Konkoly in Scott Air Force Base in Illinois to Meredith Morgan née Konkoly and Bobby Deloach on September 15, 1991.
 His biological father was largely absent in his life from birth.
 His mother raised him as a single mother until she married his adoptive father, Jim Morgan in 2001.
 He was adopted by his stepfather when he was 12 years old and he took his last name.
 Morgan graduated from the University of Detroit Jesuit High School and Academy.
 At Detroit Jesuit, Morgan played on the varsity basketball team all four years and was a starter for three.
 Over his high school career, he averaged 14.5 points, 10.1 rebounds, and 2.3 blocks per game.
 During his senior year Morgan averaged 20 points per game.

 Morgan verbally committed to Michigan on December 18, 2007; his other scholarship offers were from Central Michigan, Oakland, and Xavier.